Where can I get help?

 In the Widget this is simply a case of opening up the Widget settings and entering the class name in the settings page.

-For the shortcode on a page, have a look at the Text view while editing your WordPress page and find the Subscribe2 shortcode [subscribe2].
+.
 Then put an opening div tag before the shortcode and include the class parameter with the appropriate name and make sure to put a closing /div tag after the shortcode.

 You may also need to define the styling you want to be applied on the style.css file of your theme.